San Benito Drug Possession Lawyer

 Possession of illegal drugs or medical drugs without a valid prescription can lead to some harsh criminal consequences in Texas.
 If you or someone you know has been accused of or charged with illegal drug possession, it is crucial that you seek qualified legal help.

 At Gustavo D. Elizondo, III Attorney at Law, you can bring your case to a former Cameron County prosecutor who has a thorough understanding of Texas law and criminal justice procedure.
-As your advocate, our firm will do everything possible to help you avoid a conviction or to reduce the charges or sentencing in any case of illegal drug possession.
+As your advocate, our firm will do everything possible to help you avoid a conviction or to reduce the charges or sentencing in any case of illegal drug possession in Texas.

 How you are charged and penalized for drug possession in Texas will depend on which Penalty Group is involved in your case.
 Penalty Group One is the most serious, listing such drugs as cocaine, methamphetamine, opioids such as hydrocodone and oxycodone, and heroin.